gubbigubbi/kona-instagram/readme.txt

 == Changelog ==

+= 0.3 =
+* Updated caching system to include user ID so multiple feeds would work.
+* Updated editor to notify user if the Insta API returns an error
+* Removed links from editor images as these could be accidentaly clicked

 = 0.2 =
 * Added a caching system to reduce the number of requests the Insta API.